SCarr987/ShinyAP/README.md

 NOTES: there are screenshots for reviewer's convenience

+NOTES: also included is the R code for ap1.R.
+Please use the link for the ap above to see it already rendered.

+NOTES: also included is the .rmd and .html files for the presentation, GeyserPresentation1.
+Please use the link for the ap above to see it already rendered.

 This peer assessed assignment has two parts.
 First, you will create a Shiny application and deploy it on Rstudio's servers.
 Second, you will use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application.

 Your Shiny Application